dougeby/IntuneDocs/InTuneDocs/Troubleshoot/collect-device-logs.md

 ### iOS logs

-Users can send you enrollment errors, as described in [Send iOS enrollment errors to your IT administrator](/intune/enduser/send-errors-to-your-it-admin-ios).
+Users can send Company Portal logs, as described in [Send iOS Company Portal errors to your IT administrator](/intune/enduser/send-errors-to-your-it-admin-ios).

+Users can send device logs, as described in [Send iOS Device Logs](/intune/enduser/send-logs-to-your-it-admin-by-email-ios).

 ### Mac OS X logs